rixx/books.rixx.de/data/reviews/erich-kastner/der-35-mai-oder-konrad-reitet-in-die-sudsee/index.md

   date_added: '2015-08-06'
 related_books:
 - book: lewis-carroll/alice-in-wonderland
   text: Similar in that they are early, absurd portal fantasies.
+Completely different
-Completely different vibe, though.
+    vibe, though.
 - book: c-s-lewis/the-lion-the-witch-and-the-wardrobe
-  text: "Sharing the magical wardrobe leading children to a different world and talking animals.
-Not sharing: everything else."
+  text: 'Sharing the magical wardrobe leading children to a different world and talking
+    animals.
+Not sharing: everything else.'
 review:
   date_read:
   - 2003-08-01